 Saint Mary’s is an ideal setting to study environmental topics, with access to marine and terrestrial environments close by, including The Oaks Forest Living Laboratory.
 Professors are linked to unique knowledge-sharing centres like Coastal CURA and the Atlantic Centre for Green Chemistry.
 Saint Mary’s is also home to facilities like the Green Roof Testing Facility and the Centre for Environmental Analysis and Remediation.

 - Environmental Challenges

 - Policy analyst

 - Remediation specialist

-“The Environmental Science program is very hands on and with the smaller class sizes, you get to know everyone in your class along with your professors.
-Some of the professors are environmental professionals who teach part time.
-This enables the students to learn about what it is like to working in the “real world” on real environmental projects.”
+“The Environmental Science program is very hands-on and with the smaller class sizes, you get to know everyone in your class along with your professors.
+Some of the professors are environmental professionals who teach part-time.
+This enables the students to learn about what it is like to work in the “real world” on real environmental projects.”

 – Christa Skinner, BSc.
 ENVS ’13 (Valedictorian) and MSc in Applied Science ‘16